LAST QUARTER 2025

 Fuligo septica

-This slime mould is known as 'Flowers of Tan' or 'Scrambled Egg Slime Mould' and is one of the most recorded slime moulds in the UK.
-Some sources also refer to this as 'Dog Vomit', however that name truly belongs to Mucilago crustacea.
-Flowers of Tan is found on rotten wood, woodchips, sawdust and leaf litter.
+This slime mould is referred to as 'Flowers of Tan' or 'Scrambled Egg Slime Mould' and is among the most frequently documented slime moulds in the UK.
+Some references also use the term 'Dog Vomit', though that name truly belongs to

 #